Ridley Park, Pennsylvania: Railroad suburb

 Ridley Park was founded by Isaac Hinckley in 1871.
 He was the President of the Philadelphia, Wilmington and Baltimore Railroad.
 He wanted to expand the company's rail line to gain more business in the same way the Pennsylvania Railroad had earlier created a Main Line from 30th Street Station in Philadelphia to Paoli.
 The Pennsylvania Railroad bought up farmland and developed towns all along its rail line.
 City dwellers, seeking relief from the urban crowds with their potential to spread malaria, a disease that was a major health concern at the time, quickly purchased the new homes being built.

-Seeing the success of this, Hinckley came up with the idea of putting in a rail line that would pass through Darby and continue all the way to the semi-rural city of Chester in what became known as the Darby Improvement Hinckley's plans met with initial resistance from farmers, and at the end of the first year, he had managed to buy only one farm.
+Seeing the success of this, Hinckley came up with the idea of putting in a rail line that would pass through Darby and continue all the way to the semi-rural city of Chester in what became known as the Darby Improvement.
+Hinckley's plans were met with initial resistance from farmers, and at the end of the first year, he had managed to buy only one farm.
 Undaunted, he traveled further south on Chester Pike to the area now known as Ridley Park.

 In an effort to avoid his previous bad experience, in May 1871, Hinckley formed an association to acquire the land.
 Hinckley hired Robert Morris Copeland, a noted Boston landscape architect, to develop a master plan for a suburban park community which became known as the Borough of Ridley Park.
 Copeland's design is Delaware County's first planned community.
 Because of its beautifully landscaped streets and parks, and its 20 acre man-made lake, Ridley Park became popular in the late 19th century and early part of the 20th century as a summer resort for wealthy Philadelphians who built most of the Victorian style homes still lived in today.

 Between January and May 1870, many farms were purchased.
 The streets in the new development were named after the families who sold their farmland.
 Names such as Burk, Dutton, Free, Henderson, Stewart and Ward, are still used today.
 The first train of passengers-cars stopped at Ridley Park on October 19, 1872.
 By that time, the town had a hotel, and a dam had been built across Crum Creek, creating a 20 acre lake.
 By 1880, the U.S. census return recorded the population of Ridley Park as 439.
 The railroad was, and continues today to be an integral part of the town.